ralphdelara/little-lemon/README.md

-# Getting Started with Create React App
+# Meta Front End Developer Capstone Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created with [Create React App](https://github.com/facebook/create-react-app).

+## Project Name

+Little Lemon

+## About

+This project is all about online reservation, user can submit reservation details then submit.
+Since this is just for front end, it won't have any back end stuff like databases but i added console.log to preview the user's submitted data.

 ## Available Scripts